Speakers

 “We built this in collaboration with a leading Spanish football brand”

-👉 Join us at PPC Leaders where Fred will share some of the insights they’ve gained from Pmax data, including search term visibility, platform performance and asset management.
+👉 Join us at PPC Leaders where Fred will share some of the insights they’ve gained from PMax data, including search term visibility, platform performance and asset management.
 If you’re concerned that AI is going to make your PPC agency obsolete, this session is here to help you feel more secure.